-I am also proud that in 2011 I was able to secure $50 million in transportation funding to support infrastructure projects in the district, including Tower 55.
+I am proud that in 2011, I was able to secure $50 million in transportation funding to support infrastructure projects in the district, including Tower 55.

-I am pleased to see the Texas Department of Transportation begin to move forward with the Tower 55 improvements, as they will address long-term congestion issues and support the district’s continued economic growth.
+I am pleased that in November 2014, the Texas Department of Transportation completed the Tower 55 improvements, as they will address long-term congestion issues and support the district’s continued economic growth.
 I also believe that the start-up funding for high-speed rail will allow Texas to begin exploring options for a future rail corridor that links Fort Worth to Houston.